naoki-egami/exr/README.md

 two benchmarks 0.14 and 0.57).

 The covariate profiles provide further intuitive understanding.
-The first four columns show the means and standard devariations of covariates in the experimental sample and in the population with the T-PATE equal to zero.
+The first four columns show the means and standard deviation of covariates in the experimental sample and in the population with the T-PATE equal to zero.
 The last column shows the standardized difference in means of covariates.
 If the population with the zero T-PATE has similar means of covariates to those of the experimental sample, this shows that the T-PATE is zero even in populations that are only slightly different from the experimental sample.
 In contrast, if the population with the zero T-PATE has distinct means of covariates from those of the experimental sample, it shows that causal conclusions are robust to a wide range of populations.

 In this example, causal effects are robust to changes in many variables for about 0.2 \~ 0.3 standard deviations, while it is robust to changes